 - Network performance: Delays, errors, pauses in receiving digital information or rendering network-activated features

 - API/Server performance: Speed and formation of data transfer from back-end to front-end

 App users are becoming increasingly conscious of issues surrounding data security.
-Online privacy and confidentiality of personal data are major concerns for most netizens – 70% report being concerned that their personal information will be shared without permission.
-In fact, 81% of users say they would uninstall an app and switch vendors because of security concerns.
+Online privacy and confidentiality of personal data are significant concerns for most netizens – 70% report being concerned that their personal information will be shared without permission.
+81% of users say they would uninstall an app and switch vendors because of security concerns.

-Needless to say, security testing is imperative to the success of an app.
-Since almost every app requires some kind of personal information to run, tests must be conducted to fortify them, in order to provide confidentiality of data.
-QAs must thoroughly check that the application is able to defend its users from having their information leaked or hacked in.
-This is especially true of financial apps.
+Security testing is imperative to the success of an app.
+Since almost every app requires some personal information, tests must be conducted to fortify them and provide data confidentiality.
+QAs must thoroughly check that the application can defend its users from having their information leaked or hacked.
+This is especially true of banking apps.

-The aforementioned mobile testing types must be incorporated into every app testing plan in order to ensure the release of a robust, user-friendly app with the highest chance of success.
-Bear in mind, however, that all mobile app testing types must be executed on real devices.
-Whether manual or automated app testing, the involvement of real devices and operating systems is non-negotiable.
-There simply is no other way to guarantee real-world success without testing in real user conditions.
+The aforementioned mobile testing types must be incorporated into every app testing plan to ensure the release of a robust, user-friendly app with the highest chance of success.
+Bear in mind, however, that all mobile app testing types must be executed on real devices whether manual or automated app testing, real devices, and operating systems involvement are non-negotiable.
+There is no way to guarantee real-world success without testing in real user conditions.